Wednesday, December 31, 2014

 Turkey is hot.

-Outside of the market Turkish people are very friendly.
+Outside of the market Turkish people

 The traffic is chaotic.